SixArm/mast-cell-help/topics/shower-triggers/index.md

-[//]: # (source: jph)
-[//]: # (tags: water triggers)
+[//]: # (
+source: jph
+tags: water triggers
+)

 # Shower triggers

 Shower triggers come in four major types:

 1. Water triggers: some people react to household tap water, because it contains elements and minerals and chemicals.

 2. Sensation triggers: some people react to the sensation of a shower, especially if the water impact causes body vibrations.